OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/06-Testing_for_the_Circumvention_of_Work_Flows.md

 ## Test Objectives

-- Review the project documentation for methods to skip or go to steps in the application process in a different order from the intended business logic flow.
+- Review the project documentation for methods to skip or go through steps in the application process in a different order from the intended business logic flow.
 - Develop a misuse case and try to circumvent every logic flow identified.

 ## How to Test